 The student-organized seminar series occurs once a month during the Fall and Spring semesters and seeks to recruit physician scientists at varying stages of their careers.
 This give students the chance to hear a range of perspectives, from residents and fellows to experienced leaders that have excelled in their fields and offer different perspectives on career paths and choices after completing the BUSM MD/PhD program.

-A student-planned initiative attended by all members of the MD/PhD training program.
+The annual retreat is a student-planned initiative attended by all members of the MD/PhD training program.
 Students interact and learn from their colleagues in all years during this event.
 The retreat includes a keynote speaker (usually an alum of the program), several student scientific and clinical presentations, and a poster session where M2s and all students in the graduate phase of the program present research from their labs or rotations.
 The retreat also features an optional off-campus social event.
 Previous social events have included a Boston Dinner Cruise, outing to Thompson Island, and dinners at various Boston restaurants.
 Learn more about past and current retreat here.